itsme-sultan/90DaysOfDevOps/2026/day-29/day-29-docker-basics.md

 ### Task 4: Explore
 1. Run a container in **detached mode** — what's different?
+  - Docker starts the container in the background and immediately hands your terminal back, printing just the container ID.
 2. Give a container a custom **name**
 3. Map a **port** from the container to your host
 4. Check **logs** of a running container